How to set up tile navigation

 3.3.
 Hide Tile Image

-Under Look \ APPEARANCE properties, select the Hide Tile Image option if you want to display only text in the tiles.
+In the Look tab under Appearance, select the Hide Tile Image option if you want to display only text in the tiles.

 3.4.
 Tile Styles